LTangData/Illegal-Fishing-Classification/README.md

 Marine life has a significant impact on our planet, providing food, oxygen, and biodiversity.
 Unfortunately, **90% of the large fish** are gone primarily as a result of overfishing.
 In addition, many major fisheries notice increases in illegal fishing, undermining the efforts to conserve and manage fish stocks.
 Detecting fishing activities in the ocean is a crucial step in achieving sustainability.

+## Methodology
+* Collect the fishing watch dataset
+* Clean the data
+* Perform data exploration to understand it better
+* Perform engineering to extract features from the data
+* Train classification models to categorize the fishing activity
+* Deploy the trained model on a live server and integrate it into a web application
+* Finish by monitoring the model in production and iterating

 ## Project Organization

 ```